Key Takeaways

 - Unstract.
 (2025).
 "Best Open-Source OCR Tools in 2025" - Current state of open-source OCR tools including architecture considerations and deployment requirements.

-About this comparison: Cost estimates are conservative and based on industry-standard engineering salaries, AWS pricing, and LLM API costs as of January 2026.
+About this comparison: Cost estimates are conservative and based on industry-standard engineering salaries, AWS pricing, and LLM API costs as of 2025.
 Engineering time estimates validated with multiple software development practitioners.
-We genuinely respect open-source OCR projects—many are production-grade and power commercial solutions (including ours).
-This comparison focuses on total system cost, not OCR engine quality.
+We genuinely respect open-source OCR projects.
+Many are production-grade and power commercial solutions across the industry.
+This comparison focuses on total system cost and scope, not OCR engine quality.